public-key-cryptography/public-key-editor/README.md

-	tached files and edit the messages; the mail class was modified to save the message states in the user's mail directory by clicking on the message icons; an icon / font size error was corrected; a file description error was corrected that caused the delete attached files to display the file de- scriptions in base-64 for unencrypted emails; a passphrase substring error was corrected in the mail class; the sendmailframe font size was adjusted to make it the same size as the retrievemail frame font size and a line of code was removed from the mouse wheel listener that changed the size of the frame instead of the font if the control button was pressed and the mouse wheel was scrolled; an
+	tached files and edit the messages; the mail class was modified to save the message states in the user's mail directory by clicking on the message icons; an icon / font size error was corrected; a file description error was corrected that caused the delete attached files to display the file de- scriptions in base 64 for unencrypted emails; a passphrase substring error was corrected in the mail class; the sendmailframe font size was adjusted to make it the same size as the retrievemail frame font size and a line of code was removed from the mouse wheel listener that changed the size of the frame instead of the font if the control button was pressed and the mouse wheel was scrolled; an